Who can you call for more info?

-What parents say about Open Enrollment Parenting classes:
+What parents say about parenting classes:

 “I have noticed a great improvement in the way my son and I communicate.
 I have practiced more of the ‘touching communication’ and have noticed that I get more unsolicited hugs and ‘I love yous’, which in turn he gets more as well.” ~ The Dalles parent

 Children in the Middle: Parenting Through Divorce or Separation

 For parents going through separation or divorce; discover new insights that focus on healthy ways to deal with the most common problems.
 Learn ways to reduce stress and conflict, ways to deal with feelings, and to communicate more effectively.